nolimitsm/portfolio2/content/authors/admin/_index.md

 role: Cybersecurity Researcher | Writer

 # Short bio (displayed in user profile at end of posts)
-bio: Abihail is a passionate writer and programmer, Hire me for your next project!
+bio: Abihail is a passionate writer and programmer, Hire me for your next project !

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.